giggleby/shim/CODING_STYLE.md

 guide](https://google.github.io/styleguide/pyguide.html), especially the
 sections about
 [comments](https://google.github.io/styleguide/pyguide.html?showone=Comments#Comments).
-(The "official" Chromium OS policy says that the Google Python style guide isn't an authority, but in general it has lots of good points and you should follow it unless there is a strong reason not to do so.)
+(The "official" ChromiumOS policy says that the Google Python style guide isn't an authority, but in general it has lots of good points and you should follow it unless there is a strong reason not to do so.)
 There are a few places where you need to ignore the Google Python style guide: